 2. Only 1% Cash Back on Non-Apple Pay Purchases

 Apple Card earns just 1% cash back on non-Apple Pay purchases.
 If your daily, weekly, and monthly consumption habits involve merchants that mostly accept Apple Pay, you shouldn’t have trouble earning the higher 2% cash-back rate, but not all merchants do.
 Square has a non-exhaustive list of major merchants that do accept Apple Pay.
 Do yourself a favor and review it before applying for this card.

 Apple Card is the first consumer credit card issued by Goldman Sachs Bank.
 Apple touts this as an advantage, arguing that Goldman Sachs isn’t bound by the constraints of legacy credit card issuers such as Chase and Barclays.
 And it’s not as if Goldman Sachs is entirely new to the consumer finance realm; its Marcus by Goldman Sachs loan and savings products are innovative and well-liked.

 That said, it’s not hard to imagine a first-time credit card issuer experiencing some growing pains, especially given Apple Card’s novelty.
 At a minimum, don’t be surprised to see iterative changes soon after launch as Goldman Sachs figures out what works and what doesn’t.

-Based on what’s publicly available from Apple and other sources, however, I’m impressed by Apple Card.
-If you’re a committed Apple Pay user with the hardware to back it up – an iPhone, Apple Watch, or maybe an iPad – then I wouldn’t fault you for ditching your traditional credit cards and going all-in on Apple Card when it’s released.
-Users who restrict their spending to Apple Pay merchants only stand to earn 2% cash back across the board, about as good as it gets on a consistent basis for premium cash back credit cards.
+If you’re a committed Apple Pay user with the hardware to back it up – an iPhone, Apple Watch, or maybe an iPad – then it might make sense for you to ditch your traditional credit cards and going all-in on Apple Card.
+Users who restrict their spending to Apple Pay merchants only stand to earn 2% cash back across the board, about as good as it gets on a consistent basis for premium cash-back credit cards.